A Travel Price Comparison for Mexico Oaxaca de Juarez vs. Merida for Attractions, Food, Old Town, and Backpackers

 Many travelers enjoy the museums and nightlife when visiting the destination of Oaxaca de Juarez.
 The old town is one of the main draws for visitors.
 But since there are so many activities, you'll likely want to spend more than one day exploring.

-You'll find food and shopping around the historical destination of Merida.
+You'll find food and shopping around the traditional destination of Merida.
 The old town is one of the main draws for visitors.
 Because of this, one day is usually enough time for a trip here.
 This city offers a variety of activities to choose from.

 Oaxaca de Juarez is a great place to explore.
 It is common to spend a weekend here.
 With all of its activities, you can easily fill a weekend here.
 Your budget might influence how long you stay.

-You'll find shopping and museums around the historical city of Merida.
+You'll find shopping and museums around the colonial city of Merida.
 If you have a weekend, this city makes for a great vacation.
 Exploring the old town is a popular activity.
 The length of your ideal trip is an individual decision.
 This would be the perfect place to spend a weekend, as it has just the right amount of activities.

 It's hard to know how much time to spend in Oaxaca de Juarez.
 For many, it makes a great getaway for five days.
 Make sure you visit the old town while you're here.
 With all of its activities, you can easily fill five days here.
 It has many unique tourist attractions and fascinating things to do.